 Figure 5.
 Comparison of gas heat pump with a cold climate electric heat pump.

-Note: This analysis is highly approximate as the efficiency of the electric heat pump data is based on a single field study in one city and extrapolated to other regions and the efficiency of the gas heat pump is based on modeling.
+Note: This analysis is highly approximate as the efficiency of the gas heat pump data is based on a single field study in one city and extrapolated to other regions and the efficiency of the gas heat pump is based on modeling.
 Also, the design and average temperatures by state are approximate.

 Based on these comparisons, from an energy point of view:

 In warm states (Arizona, California and Florida) electric heat pumps use less energy on average, regardless of power plant heat rate.
 Georgia, New Jersey, Pennsylvania, Tennessee, Texas, Virginia, Oregon/Washington and the Carolinas join this list when power comes from a standard combined-cycle plant.
 And in Colorado, Illinois, Massachusetts, Michigan, Missouri, New York and Wisconsin, heat pumps use less energy than furnaces only when the highest-efficiency power plants (heat rates of ~6500 and lower) are used.
-These results are pretty much the same for each of the conventional equipment comparisons, with only minor differences between the three comparisons (e.g. in the coldest states, relative to a 95% AFUE furnace, its takes a 6161 heat rate for an electric heat pump to outperform a gas furnace).
+These results are similar for each of the conventional equipment comparisons, with only minor differences between the three comparisons (e.g. in the coldest states, relative to a 95% AFUE furnace, its takes a 6161 heat rate for an electric heat pump to outperform a gas furnace).

 Relative to a 95% AFUE furnace, the cold climate electric heat pump does well, using less energy at heat rates of 7700 and lower.
 But for all but the very lowest (best) power plant heat rate, the gas-fired heat pump does better than the cold climate electric heat pump.
 Data on cold climate electric heat pumps and gas heat pumps are limited, so these findings are subject to large uncertainty – more data are needed.